anthonyjn08/2021-in-a-quiz/README.md

 ### **Code**

 * The code has been influcenced by the Code Institute Love Maths project and various teachings from the Code Institute curriculum.
+* The questions array was inspired by [Code Explained](https://www.codeexplained.dev/2018/10/create-multiple-choice-quiz-using-javascript.html)

 ### **Media and Fonts**